pycroscopy/pycroscopy/docs/auto_examples/dev_tutorials/plot_tutorial_01_5_microdata.rst

-The showTree method allows us to view the data structure before the hdf5 file is created.
+The show_tree method allows us to view the data structure before the hdf5 file is created.

 .. code-block:: python

-    root_group.showTree()
+    root_group.show_tree()